yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 - Office Hours: Fridays 1pm-3pm, CSRB 2128
 - Course Website: [http://github.com/qalshidi/programming-practices](http://github.com/qalshidi/programming-practices)

+This course is for intermediate coders that are in the sciences.
+Graduate or undergraduates welcomes.
+This is not a course to teach you how to code, but how to code *well*.

-Since this is a programming course, you are expected to bring a laptop into class.
+Since this is a programming course, please bring a laptop into class.

 Course Description
 ------------------